RangerMauve/multi-hyperdrive/README.md

 ### multi.readdir (path, opts = {}, cb)

-Read the files within a directory as an array of file/folder names.
+Read the entries within a directory as an array of file/folder names.
-Files from the directories of all drives will be combined together.
+Entries from the directories of all drives will be combined together.
+Entries that got marked as deleted with tombstones will be excluded.
 You can pass `stats: true` to get a list of objects that look like `{stat, name}` to get the stats in addition to the name.

 ### multi.unlink (path, cb)

-Delete a file from your drive.
+Delete a file from the drive.
-You cannot delete other people's files.
+If the file was originally created by another person, a tombstone entry will be created in your writable drive to mark it as deleted.
 Requires a writable drive to be added first.

 ### multi.rmdir (path, cb)

-Delete a directory from your drive.
+Delete a directory from the drive.
-You currently cannot delete directories from others' drives.
+If the directory was originally created by another person, a tombstone entry will be created in your writable drive to mark it as deleted.
 Requires a writable drive to be added first.

 ### multi.replicate (isInitiator, opts)